Post-Completion OPT for December 2018 Graduates

 - OGS will recommend OPT and issue a new Form I-20 to be included in the USCIS OPT application.

-- Filing Fee: Personal check, cashier's check or money order (sample filing fee [PDF]), or debit/credit card.
-Paying the fee with a card requires submission of Form G-1450.
-USCIS only accepts Visa, MasterCard, American Express, and Discover, and the card must have a US billing address.
-If the card does not have the full $410 available, your entire application will be sent back to you.
+- Filing Fee: Form G-1450 for debit/credit card payment (USCIS only accepts Visa, MasterCard, American Express, and Discover, and the card must have a US billing address.
+If the card does not have the full $410 available, your entire application will be sent back to you.), personal check, chashier's check, or money order (sample filing fee [PDF]).

-- Two passport-style photos (sample passport photos [PDF]) taken within 30 days (Write your name on the back with pencil)
+- Two passport-style photos (sample passport photos [PDF]) taken within 30 days (Write your name and SEVIS ID Number on the back with pencil.)

-- G-1145 (Strongly Recommended E-Notification of Application/Petition Acceptance)
+- Form G-1145 (Strongly Recommended E-Notification of Application/Petition Acceptance)

 - Copy of new Form I-20 (with OPT recommendation on page 2)